wichert/lingua/README.rst

 ==================

-The simplest way to extract all translateable messages is to point the `pot-extract` tool at the root of your source tree.
+The simplest way to extract all translateable messages is to point the `pot-create` tool at the root of your source tree.

 ::